decentraland/documentation/content/creator/sdk7/publishing/publishing.md

 ## The test server

-You can deploy content to the test catalyst server to run full tests with multiple users, the sourrounding scenes, and an environment that is identical to production.
+You can deploy content to the test catalyst server to run full tests with multiple users, the surrounding scenes, and an environment that is identical to production.
 The test server is identical to all other catalyst servers, the difference is that the content that is deployed to this server isn't propagated to the others.
 Content deployed to other servers on the other hand does get propagated to this server, so surrounding scenes should look as they will in production.

 {{< hint warning >}}
 **📔 Note**: To deploy to parcels in the test server, you must have the same permissions required to deploy to those parcels in the main network.